hyosung11/Launch-School/journal.md

 14:13 After a walk, food and nap.
 Ready to study some more.
 I'm still itching even though I rubbed some Topicort and hydrocortisone on itchy body parts.
 Ugh.

 14:51 Able to work pretty quickly through Greet 1, 2 and 3.
 Chalk came for the kettlebells which SungOh ripped open and spilled onto the couch.
 I'm tired but trying out chalk gives me a little motivation to train after my study session with Laurent.

+16:11 Did two exercises with Laurent where he was driving the entire way and I was trying to keep up with his work.
+Good to watch him work.

+16:13 Time to do KSS with chalk today!